Travis Bracht: Bruiser Brody

 Glenn Cannon from Seattle-based band Windowpane brought Travis back into the Seattle scene along with guitarist JT Philips, drummer Steve Migs, and bassist Jeff Rouse.
 They named themselves after the wrestler, Bruiser Brody.
 They released an EP in October 2016, and released their first full album Everyone's Dead in November 2018, which included a cover of Post Modern Heroes' "Heart Krusher".

-The Last Funeral (Solo Album)
+The Last Funeral (solo album)

-On New Years Day 2020, The Last Funeral was released with the help of crowd funding.
+On New Year's Day 2020, The Last Funeral was released with the help of crowd funding.
 This, according to Bracht, was written to be an open suicide note to the world (complete with the EKG sounds at the end of the final track).
-After the devastating loss of good friend, Shawn Smith, Bracht entered the famous London Bridge Studios the next week and recorded the album in one weekend.
-So as to preserve the honesty and character in the music, Bracht spent no more than two takes on vocals.
-The entire album was recorded "glassless" with everyone in the same room.
-Bracht wanted to display this record "warts and all".
-Coincidentally, on the track, "Wrapped In My Memory", which was written by Smith for his good friend, Andrew Wood of Mother Love Bone, Bracht recorded the song in one take on the same piano Wood recorded "Crown of Thorns" with.
-Upon listening to Bracht's version, it is obvious to the listener that he is trying his best to contain his emotions as he flows through the song, crying in some parts.
-Bracht cites heavy depression and mental illness as the fuel for this effort.
-Upon going forward with recording, Bracht thought it best to include some of the people who were instrumental in helping him on his path through life, including producer, Kelly Gray (Second Coming, Candlebox, Brother Cane), James Bergstrom and Dudley Taft.
-Also included: JT Phillips (guitar), Kyyle Cort (Piano), Jake Carden (Bass), Tor Dietrichson (Tablas/Congas) and Indrajit Banerjee (Sitar).
-Bracht also includes a long overdue song to his son, Triston Bracht (who makes a cameo in the title track).
-When asked about the content and meaning of the album, Bracht simply stated, "I was planning on killing myself after this one".
+After the loss of friend, Shawn Smith, Bracht entered London Bridge Studios the next week and recorded the album in one weekend.
+The album was recorded "glassless" with everyone in the same room.
+On the track "Wrapped in My Memory", which was written by Smith for his friend Andrew Wood of Mother Love Bone, Bracht recorded the song in one take on the same piano Wood recorded "Crown of Thorns" with.
+Bracht also includes a song to his son.
+When asked about the content and meaning of the album, Bracht said, "I was planning on killing myself after this one."